Centralia Area Historical Museum

 Backstory and Context

 The museum started in the 1960s when resident Kenny Oestrich started collecting items and storing them in his house.
 When he ran out of room he opened a "Centralia Room in his garage.
 The local newspaper ran a story about it.
 Lumber company owner Nate Rothschild read the article and visited the Centralia Room.
 Nate then suggested that he and Kenny start a museum.
 It first opened in the Toppers Building before moving to its current location due to lack of space.
+The Museum is currently located in the historic Kohl & Meyer building at Locust and 3rd Streets, which once served the area as a wholesale grocery warehouse.

 "Our History," http://www.centraliamuseum.com/page2.html.
 Retrieved 8-13-15.